aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 -   PostgreSQL® for data storage/query.
 -   Slack as notification system.

-In this tutorial we\'ll be using Aiven services, specifically [Aiven for Apache Flink®](https://aiven.io/flink), [Aiven for Apache Kafka®](https://aiven.io/kafka), and [Aiven for PostgreSQL®](https://aiven.io/postgresql).
+In this tutorial we'll be using Aiven services, specifically [Aiven for Apache Flink®](https://aiven.io/flink), [Aiven for Apache Kafka®](https://aiven.io/kafka), and [Aiven for PostgreSQL®](https://aiven.io/postgresql).
 All of these are open source